Online Donations

 • Designated UMC Special Sundays: More info about special offerings made in connection with UMC churches across the globe to support UMC programs like Student Sunday scholarship, Native American ministries, social justice programs, or other initiatives.

-• UMCOR Support: Give through this St. Paul's portal and 100% of your UMCOR donation goes to the area of greatest need, providing emergency relief when war or natural disaster decimates a community in the US or around the world.
+• UMCOR Support: Give through this St. Paul's portal and 100% of your UMCOR donation goes to disaster relief and recovery, providing emergency relief when war or natural disaster decimates a community in the US or around the world.

 • Offering Envelopes: You can receive offering envelopes in the mail, or to ask us to stop sending them.